 - 1. Find the junction capacitances for the 1N4001 and the 1N4148. - 2.
 Write the equation you need to compute the correct resistor size in step 14. - 3.
-Derive a formula for estimating the size of the ripple from the capacitor size, the resistor size, and the period of the output (we did this in class).
+Derive a formula for estimating the size of the ripple from the capacitor size, the resistor size, and the period of the output (you can also find this in a section of the textbook).